 Dairy Due Diligence

-"Dairy business or Milk Factory due diligence" is an investigation of a dairy business and its facilities prior to signing a contract."
+"Dairy business due diligence or Milk Factory due diligence" is an investigation of a dairy business and its facilities prior to signing a contract."

-We are a small specialist Dairy consultancy with over 40 years experiance and can join your team to carry out the specialist technical, equipment, buildings, utilities and operational aspects of your overall due diligence process.
+We are very experienced and carry out the specialist technical, equipment, buildings, utilities and operational aspects of your overall due diligence process.

 We appreciate that confidentiality is paramount and are happy to sign appropriate non disclosure agreements.